msazurestackworkloads/azurestack-gallery/diagnosis/README.md

 `--api-model`                  - Persists apimodel.json file in an Azure Stack Storage account.
                                  Upload apimodel.json file to storage account happens when `--upload-logs` parameter is also provided.

+`--include-windows-nodes`      - Collect log for Windows nodes.
+Only apply to scenarios when Windows nodepools exist in the Kubernetes clusters.

 `-h, --help`                   - Print script usage